seikot345/CUSCO/README.md

 # Installation & introduction
 1. how to build a conda environment that can run cusco pipeline.
 Install [Polyphest][Polyphest] first.
 And install [Astral][Astral] from [Astral github website][AstralHP], Install also [pangene][pangene] using following command.
-Both of software should add a directory to the PATH.
+These software should add a directory to the PATH.
 Then, create new conda environment with environment.yaml.
 This section describes the installation procedure assuming software version management using Manbaforge (Miniforge).
 ```
 # Create new environment
 conda create -n cusco python==3.10.16 pip